-Hazrat Mugheera bin Sh’oba submitted to the Prophet (PBUH) that as the people of Thaqeef were from his tribe, he would like them to stay in his area so that he could extend hospitality to them.
-The Prophet (PBUH) replied,
+Hazrat Mugheera bin Sh’oba submitted to The messenger (PBUH) that as the people of Thaqeef were from his tribe, he would like them to stay in his area so that he could extend hospitality to them.
+The messenger (PBUH) replied,

 “I do not forbid you from extending courtesy to your tribesmen, but let them stay at a place where they may hear Qur`an.”

 Therefore, tents were pitched for them in the Masjid where they listened to the Qur`an and also saw people offering Salah.
 This had a positive effect on them and convinced them about the truthfulness of Islam.
-They decided to accept Islam, but before it, they requested the Prophet (PBUH) that they should be excused from the duty of offering Salah.
-The Prophet (PBUH) replied,
+They decided to accept Islam, but before it, they requested The messenger (PBUH) that they should be excused from the duty of offering Salah.
+The messenger (PBUH) replied,

 “There is no good in a religion if it does not have Salah in it.”